shanedetsch/nlpParser/README.txt

 ## You can also use Google's nlp parser
-# In the same directory you clones this repo, clone this repo https://github.com/tensorflow/models.git
+# In the same directory you cloned this repo also clone the tensorflow repo https://github.com/tensorflow/models.git
-# by following these instructions https://github.com/tensorflow/models/tree/master/syntaxnet
+# by following instructions at this url https://github.com/tensorflow/models/tree/master/syntaxnet
 (1) gradle wrapper (Run only once)
 (2) ./gradlew clean fatJar
 (3) ./gradlew runPdfParserJar -Ppdffile=https://www.heart.org/idc/groups/ahamah-public/@wcm/@sop/@smd/documents/downloadable/ucm_470704.pdf